Table of Contents

 The impressive valley is famous for its views of stunning glaciers and imposing peaks, one of which is the highest mountain in Europe, Mont Blanc.

 Chamonix is on the french side of the border that divides France, Switzerland, and Italy.
-This convenient location allows you to easily see 3 countries if you want to!
+This convenient location lets you quickly see three countries if you want to!

 What is Chamonix Skiing And Snowboarding like?

-Chamonix has an extensive ski lift system giving you access to varied terrain.
+Chamonix has extensive ski lifts giving you access to varied terrain.
 You can find slopes ranging from super easy to extreme backcountry where you need a guide.